Tracing your Family History Online

 Northumberland and Durham Family History Society

-Based in the City centre in MEA House, the Society provides resources and help with family history research and sells a range of publications which can be provided by email.
-Check out their website for further details.
+Based in the City centre in MEA House, Northumberland and Durham Family History Society can provide resources and help with family history research and sells a range of publications by email.

 West Newcastle Picture History Collection

-West Newcastle have a wonderful collection of photographs and maps etc. relating to the West End of Newcastle.
-The collection is based at West End Library and their representative is there on Mondays from 10am until 4pm, you can check out some of their fantastic collection online.
+West Newcastle Picture History Collection includes a wonderful collection of photographs and maps etc. relating to the West End of Newcastle.
+The collection is based at West End Library and their representative is there on Mondays from 10am until 4pm.

 St James’ Heritage and Environment Group

-The group work to promote and share the heritage of Benwell and Scotswood.
-They have a programme of local history events, details can be found on their website.
-Email them and you can receive regular emails about their events.
+St James' Heritage Environment Group works to promote and share the heritage of Benwell and Scotswood.
+They have a programme of local history events and you can sign up to receive regular emails about their events.

 Some websites cover the North East region including Newcastle upon Tyne.
 Here are some regional resources.